organismsh/django-graphql-testing/README.md

 # Experementing with graphql in django
-### simple marketplace with adding products and categories using django serializers and for quering it using graphl
+### simple marketplace with adding products and categories using django serializers and for quering it using grapql

 ### all products ( objects.all() )